tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 Players should vote immediately, no delay is given.
 Players should vote according to the rules and they should respect any official vote promise agreement they made via a transaction.

 The judging party, for every player's vote, will check that it respects the rule, and then check that it respects vote promises that have been registered via previous transaction.
-To summerize, a voting round go through the following steps, in order:
+To summarise, a voting round go through the following steps, in order:

 1. Check for scheduled transaction completeness, as for any round
 2. Ask every player, one by one, to vote